-On March 5, 2009 the Company announced that Kyzyloi was now producing from eight wells, an increase of two wells from 2008 production.
+On March 5, 2009 the Company announced that Kyzyloi was producing from eight wells, an increase of two wells from the 2008 production.
 The revenue generated from this level of production would be in excess of \$500,000 per month.
 Then from the middle of May because of restrictions further up in the Bukhara-Urals Gas line the Kyzyloi gas output was temporarily reduced to approximate half of its full production capacity.
-Full production did not recommence until the beginning of August.
+Full production did not recommence until the 1st August.

-With the benefit of these additional wells and the commencement of Phase 2 gas production on Akkulka, which is now anticipated at the end of Q3 2009, there should be a significant increase the daily production.
+With the benefit of these additional wells and the commencement of Phase 2 gas production on Akkulka, which is now anticipated at the end of Q4 2009, there should be a significant increase the daily production.
 The Phase 2 gas price has yet to be fixed and there has been considerable uncertainty over gas prices in Central Asia in recent months.
-In the coming months if the Company is unable to negotiate a satisfactory long term sales price it will look to enter into a short term contract for the initial production of Phase 2 gas with a view to negotiating a better price in 2010.
+While the Company is looking to enter a long term contract if it is unable to negotiate a satisfactory long term sales price it will look to enter into a short term contract for the initial production of Phase 2 gas with a view to negotiating a better price in 2010.
 Achievement of a satisfactory price on the Phase 2 gas production, along with the existing Kyzyloi revenue, would put the Company's Kazakhstan operations in a position where it would be generating funds surplus to what was required to satisfy the minimum work programme and both the Company's operating and administrative costs.
-If however Akkulka gas production is delayed then the Company would need to either source further funding or to scale back on its costs.
+If however Akkulka gas production is further delayed then the Company would need to either source further funding or to scale back on its costs.